 The GMC JC Football program has consistently placed itself among the nation's elite Junior College programs in the country.
 Since 1991, the program has produced 555 student-athletes that have gone on to continue their education and football careers at all levels of NCAA Football.
 There have been 49 individuals that have gone on to play in the NFL.
 The Bulldogs won the NJCAA National Championship in 2001, and were runner-up in 2002, 2005, and 2013.
 On an individual level, the program has produced over 80 NJCAA All-Americans, the 2001, 2002, and 2013 National Coach of the Year, the 2001 National Defensive Player of the Year, the 2013 National Offensive Player of the Year, and lastly, the 2001 Lea Plarski Award winner which is given to the nation's top male athlete.
-Members of the football team are required to be members of the Corps of Cadets in their first year of residency.
 Participation is by invitation only through the office of the head football coach.
 Walk-on tryouts are held periodically - contact the athletic department at (478) 387-4704 to learn more.